Apply for a visa

 Choose a Visa Application Centre and make an appointment

-Once you’ve applied for your visa, you need to book an appointment to have your fingerprints and photo taken at a Visa Application Centre.
+Once your documentation is ready, you need to book an appointment to submit your documents and have your fingerprints and photo taken at a Visa Application Centre.
 This is known as your ‘biometric information’.

 Once you’ve booked your appointment, you’ll receive an appointment confirmation email along with an attached Appointment Confirmation letter.